-There are many aspects to the doctor's examination.
-Before a physical examination, your doctor will talk with you about your general health, as well as your symptoms in order to get a good history of the problem.
-Pain at night or pain that just does not go away is usually more concerning because this type of pain is typical of things like tumor and infection.
-Pain from injury usually decreases when the injured area is not being used.
+Your doctor will talk with you about your medical history and general health and ask about your symptoms.He or she will try to learn as much as possible about your pain.
+Pain at night or pain that does not go away with rest is usually more concerning.
+This is because pain caused by an injury will usually decrease when the injured area is not being used.

-Your doctor will order imaging and tissue tests to diagnose chondroblastoma.
+Your doctor will use imaging studies and other tests to help diagnose a chondroblastoma.

-X-rays.
-These tests visualize dense structures like bone, and are very informative in diagnosing chondroblastoma.
 Most chondroblastomas are small (1 to 4 cm), round tumors.
-In x-ray images, chondroblastomas are surrounded with white rims.
-Some will cause the edge of the bone to push out, but rarely do these tumors extend past the bone and into the surrounding soft tissue.
-About 25% to 40% of the time, x-rays will show calcifications (white spots) inside the tumor.
+On x-ray images, they are often surrounded by a thin rim of white bone.
+Some will cause the edge of the bone to push out, but rarely do the tumors extend past the bone and into the surrounding soft tissue.
+In about 25 to 40 percent of cases, an x-ray will show calcifications (white spots) inside the tumor.

 Biopsy.
-A biopsy is often necessary to confirm a chondroblastoma diagnosis.
-In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
-Your doctor may give you a local anesthetic to numb the area and take a sample using a needle.
-Biopsies can also be performed as a small operation.
+A biopsy is often necessary to confirm the diagnosis of chondroblastoma.
+In a biopsy, a sample of tissue is taken from the tumor and examined under a microscope.

 Under a microscope, chondroblastomas have a background that looks like cartilage and a mix of cells, some of which look like cartilage-making cells (these have nuclei that look like coffee beans).
 Calcifications may be seen throughout the tumor in a pattern that resembles "chicken wire."